bastamon/opencvtest/README.md

-project variate required to reference with file"opencvtest.vcxproj",and you still need to change to your own diretory of opencv3.0 or gsl1.8
+project variate required to reference with file"opencvtest.vcxproj",and you still need to change to your own diretory of opencv3.0 or gsl1.8.
+I install opencv3_0 under"D:\Program Files\" and gsl1_8 under "D:\Program Files\"

 //begin with line42
   <PropertyGroup Condition="'$(Configuration)|$(Platform)'=='Debug|Win32'">